DrUzair/BDT/pig/pig.md

 ```

 - FLATTEN() <a name='FLATTEN'></a>
+	- changes the structure of tuples and bags in a way that a [UDF](#udf) cannot.
+Flatten un-nests tuples, bags and maps.

 ```shell
 grunt> a = load '/user/pig/full_text.txt' AS (id:chararray, ts:chararray, location:chararray, lat:float, lon:float, tweet:chararray);
 grunt> b = foreach a generate id, FLATTEN(STRSPLITTOBAG(tweet, ' ', 0));